 - Summer Term: Mid-May through late August

 - Spring Semester: Mid-January through mid-May

 A number of faculty teach experiential classes, where they encourage students to seek real world projects.
-If you are open to small groups of students working on projects or using your organization/industry in a case study, please contact the Director of Career Management, Beth Ursin to connect with a faculty member.
+If you are open to small groups of students working on projects or using your organization/industry in a case study, please contact Assistant Dean and Director of Career Management, Beth Ursin to connect with a faculty member.

 Developing an Internship Program: